magento/pagebuilder-docs/docs/styling/use-themes-to-override-styles.md

 **To apply your Admin theme to a module**:

 1. Create a `di.xml` file (in your module's `etc` directory) that references your Admin theme.
-The following example adds the `VendorName/ThemeName` Admin theme we created in step 1:
+The following example adds the `VendorName/ThemeName` Admin theme that we just created:

     ```xml
     <?xml version="1.0"?>